Right Way To Cook Food To Retain Nutrients

 Stewing is a gentle method of cooking using small quantities of liquid to cover only half the food.
 The food gets cooked by the steam generated.
 Loss of nutrients by leaching out the liquid does not take place in stewing.

-How to: Use minimum amount of liquids while poaching and stewing.
+How to: Use the minimum amount of liquids while poaching and stewing.

 Common foods: Poaching - Eggs, fish and fruits.